mehmetenfa/tailwind-spotify/README.md

 # Spotify Clone with React and TailwindCSS
 ### This is a spotify clone project with React and tailwindcss.
-I made this project to improve myself more on react and tailwind.
+It's a project I've done to improve myself on React and tailwind.
+When the project is finished, the music will turn into a platform that can be listened to like the original spotify.
+It is a responsive design.
 ## Tools:
 - React
 - React Router